TOP 09 MOTOR COURT PARKING VIOLATORS (Willow)

-Our reports regarding unpermitted motor court parking activity in the Willow community have been ignored by the HOA/ Management since April 2025 when we started submitting these.
-As such, this year, in an attempt to address the issue and educate our neighbors, we decided to issue Cease & Desist letters to the Top 9 violators.
-A few of these homeowners have refused to comply (from our perspective, out of total ignorance), so we were forced to escalate with demands for Alternative Dispute Resolution (ADR).
-It is astonishing to have discovered that anyone would forgo an opportunity to mediate and engage in ADR, thereby willingly exposing themselves to a lawsuit.
+Our reports to Management regarding unpermitted motor court parking activity in the Willow community have been ignored by the HOA since April 2025 when we started submitting these after having our garage repeatedly blocked by vehicles belonging to prospective tenants, prospective buyers, new homeowners, and Meritage employees and vendors.
+As such, this year, in an attempt to both educate our neighbors and obtain a reprieve, we proceeded to enforce the CC&Rs against the Top 9 violators with the assistance of our attorneys.
+We started by issuing Cease & Desist letters, but a few homeowners refused to comply and actually defied the Cease & Desist, so we were forced to escalate with demands for Alternative Dispute Resolution (ADR) which is required by the governing documents for member-to-member disputes.
+It is astonishing to have discovered that anyone would forgo an opportunity to mediate, thereby willingly exposing themselves to a lawsuit.
+Alas, there are a handful of arrogant, entitled, and ignorant neighbors who have done so, and have, unwittingly, become a part of our impending lawsuit against the HOA.

 HOA Document Hierarchy: What Controls What?